How to use life insurance for tax and estate planning

 Tax-free loans and withdrawals

-Permanent life insurance policies allow for tax-free loans and withdrawals, offering a strategic advantage in estate planning.
-Policyholders can borrow against the cash value of their policy without facing immediate tax implications, provided the policy remains in force.
+Permanent life insurance policies allow for tax-free loans and withdrawals.
+This means policyholders can borrow against the cash value of their policy without facing immediate tax implications, provided the policy remains in force.

 Withdrawals up to the amount of premiums paid are also tax-free.
-This feature can be particularly useful for managing estate liquidity and tax liabilities efficiently, allowing for a more flexible and tax-efficient transfer of wealth to surviving loved ones.
+This feature can be particularly useful for managing estate liquidity and tax liabilities, enabling a more flexible, tax-efficient transfer of wealth to surviving loved ones.
+For example, if your loved ones face taxes or debt after your death, they can leverage this feature to cover the costs without incurring additional taxes.

 Compare personalized life insurance quotes from Canada's top providers.